nyssen-me/Accessibility-Widget/README.md

-# Accessibility Widget - Version 2
+# Accessibility Tools - Version 2

 A lightweight, customizable accessibility toolkit that provides users with visual and reading assistance tools to improve their browsing experience.

+**Live Demo:** Try all features and see how the accessibility tools work in a real-world environment at https://nyssen.me/widgets/accessibility-tools/

 ## Overview